best probiotic supplement

 The Best Probiotic for I.B.S

-This is going to depend on the cause of your IBS, I would recommend doing the G.I Map test and /or the SIBO test to assess the underlying cause.
+This is going to depend on the cause of your IBS, I would recommend doing the G.I Map test or the Gut Zoomer test to assess the underlying cause.

 If you have SIBO, beneficial strains will include the spore forming probiotics like the Bacillus species, d-lactate free probiotics like lactobacillus rhamnosus LGG and Saccharomyces boulardii (this is good for a lot of conditions).